sotous/blockchain-watchman-uprtcl/README.md

 # blockchain-watchman-uprtcl

-Microservice aimed at monitoring blockchain data changes to create indexing between the  ETH network and the Uprctl main service.
+Microservice aimed at monitoring blockchain data changes to create indexing between the ETH network and the Uprctl main web service.